Generalization of Uncertainty Relation for Quantum and Stochastic Systems: introduction

+Such a generalized perspective enables us to find the correspondence between stochastic and quantum behaviors.
+For example, there exists the well-known fundamental limitation for simultaneous measurements between two canonical variables in quantum mechanics.
+This uncertainty principle by Heisenberg constitutes one of the intrinsic features of quantum mechanics.
+Mathematically, its origin traces back to the non-commutative nature of the operators corresponding to the observables in question.
+On the other hand, in the framework of SVM, the observables are expressed as not only operators but also stochastic quantities \cite{s-noether,kkk}.
+Thus the algorithm to derive the uncertainty relation in SVM is not obvious.
+Once this is clarified, we may extend it to other systems which contain (sometimes hidden) intrinsically stochastic nature, such as hydrodynamics.
+The uncertainty relation of hydrodynamics may further offer a clue to find possible quantum effects when hydrodynamic approaches are applied to microscopic systems, like relativistic heavy-ion collisions.

+As is pointed out by Nelson in Ref.\ \cite{nelson86}, when the stochastic trajectory is identified with the real trajectory of a particle, a presumable requirement of physics (separability) cannot be employed.
+As is seen later, however, the stochastic trajectory does not necessarily have a physical reality in our discussion of the uncertainty relation.
+Therefore we will not go into the details of the interpretation of the stochastic trajectory in Nelson's stochastic approach.

+In this paper, we discuss the generalized uncertainty relation in the framework of SVM.
+For this purpose, we introduce the Hamiltonian formalism of SVM, which is applicable to particle systems and continuum media of quantum and classical dynamics on an equal footing.
+This enables us to define the standard deviation of the momentum for general stochastic trajectories and hence to derive the generalized uncertainty relation.
+As a special case, this reduces to that in quantum mechanics.
+When it is applied to water at room temperature, we find that the obtained minimum uncertainty is two orders of magnitude larger than that of quantum mechanics, although it is still sufficiently small compared to the coarse-grained scale of hydrodynamics.
+Such a minimum uncertainty will play an important role in applying hydrodynamics to a microscopic system like relativistic heavy-ion collisions.

 This paper is organized as follows.
-In Sec.
-II, after a brief review the original SVM in Lagrange form, we develop its Hamiltonian form, introducing the definition of momentum in SVM.
-By using this definition, we derive the uncertainty relation in Sec.
-III.
-The application to the Kostin equation is discussed in Sec IV.
-Section V is devoted to concluding remarks.
+In Sec.\ \ref{sec:hamiltonian}, we first introduce the Hamiltonian form in SVM.
+In Sec.\ \ref{sec:ucr}, we define the standard deviation of the momentum in SVM and derive the inequality between the standard deviations of the position and the momentum satisfied for stochastic systems.
+The applications to continuum media is discussed in Sec.\ \ref{sec:ucr-media}.
+Section \ref{sec:cr} is devoted to concluding remarks.